nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->Chuck Norris always knows the EXACT location of Carmen SanDiego.
+>We live in an expanding universe.
+All of it is trying to get away from Chuck Norris.
 <!-- /joke -->

-*Last update: Fri, 14 May 2021 21:21:15 GMT*
+*Last update: Fri, 14 May 2021 22:27:43 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)